In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Sister Margaret Sweeney, president of St. Vincent's Hospital and Medical Center in New York, thanks Peter N. Schmidt, Philip Morris Media Analyst, for its donation to the hospital's New York Ballet Benefit.
 (Sweeney to Schmidt, May 1, 1984.)
 The hospital was founded by the Sisters of Charity in 1849.
 In 1983, it opened its John A. Coleman Pavilion - which was named for him.
 Thomas A. Coleman and J. Peter Grace Jr. were on the Board of Trustees.

-Sweeney to Schmidt, May 1, 1984 / tobacco documentHis daughter married Harry Coleman Hagerty Jr. (Mary Ann Coleman Is
+Sweeney to Schmidt, May 1, 1984 / UCSF (pdf, 1 p)His daughter married Harry Coleman Hagerty Jr. (Mary Ann

 vice chairman and chief financial officer of the Metropolitan Life